Drevers/SalesTax/README.md

 -Item - Class that allows us to specify a purchased good.\
 -TestReceipt - Class to test the Receipt class via the provided testcases.

 ### General thoughts:
 -Data will be printed to the console.\
 -Since no programming language was specified Python was used for its simplicity.\
--To use this program for arbitrary inputs the user has to uncomment ```unittest.main()``` and create its input similar to the logic in the testcases by creating a list of item objects that at least have a name and a price.
-Additionally general tax exemption and flag for the import tax can be set as well.\
+-To use this program for arbitrary inputs the users have to uncomment ```unittest.main()``` in main.py and generate their inputs similar to the logic in the testcases.
+To do this they need to create a list of item objects that (at least) contain a name and a price.
+Additionally general tax exemption and a flag for the import tax can be set as well.\
 -The challenge didn't provide any information concerning multiple quantities of the same product.
 Regardless logic for this case was included.

 ### Problem 1: SALES TAXES